Most falls occur when older people with one or more physical conditions that impair mobility or balance encounter an environmental hazard.

 The effects of a fall may last a long time.
 About half of people who could walk before they fell and broke a hip cannot walk as well afterward, even after treatment and rehabilitation.
 People who have fallen may develop a fear of falling that robs them of their self-confidence.
 As a result, they may stay at home and give up activities, such as shopping, visiting friends, and cleaning.
 When people become less active, joints can become stiff and muscles can become weak.
 Stiff joints and weak muscles can further increase the risk of falling and make remaining active and independent more difficult.
 For many people, falls seem to be an important factor in the decision to move to a nursing home Nursing Homes Nursing homes are for people who need help with health care for chronic conditions but do not need to be hospitalized.
-The decision to move to a nursing home may be triggered by a change in... read more or an assisted-living facility Assisted–Living Communities Assisted-living communities are designed for people who need some help with daily activities (for example, with bathing, dressing, or taking their drugs as prescribed).
-These communities can... read more .
+The decision to move to a nursing home may be triggered by a change in... read more or an assisted-living facility Assisted–Living Communities Assisted-living communities are designed for people who need some help with daily activities (for example, with bathing, dressing, or taking their medications as prescribed).
+These communities... read more .
 For all these reasons, falls can greatly reduce quality of life.

 Some falls can be serious and result in death.
 Death may occur immediately—for example, when the head hits a hard surface and causes uncontrolled bleeding in or around the brain.
 Much more commonly, death occurs later, resulting from complications of serious injuries caused by the fall.